foliojs/pdfkit/docs/images.coffee.md

 ![0](images/images.png "150")

+**NOTE:** As of version 0.9.0, doc.image() returns a promise, since pngs need to decompressed.
+While this takes a small amount of resources for a single image, in large numbers the decompression can use a large amount of both CPU and memory and it makes sense to wait for a batch to complete before adding another image.

 That is all there is to adding images to your PDF documents with PDFKit.
-Now let's look at adding annotations.
+Next let's look at adding annotations.